mk12/sicp/notes/text.md

 ### 2.1.4: Extended Exercise: Interval Arithmetic

 - We want to design a system that allows us to manipulate inexact quantities with known precision (uncertainty).
-- To do this, we need arithmetic operations for combining intervals---ranges of possible values.
+- We need arithmetic operations for combining intervals (ranges of possible values).

 ::: exercises
 2.7-16